giangiannini/SensAtt_Pred/README.md

 # Giannini2024ScientificReports
-This repository contains the the experimental code and analysis scripts that obtained the results published in Giannini et al., 2024
+This repository contains the experimental code and analysis scripts to replicate the results published in Giannini et al., 2024.

+In the "Paradigm" folder, there are the Unity project and the code  needed to run the experiment in your system.

+In the "Analysis" folder, there are the scripts to replicate the results starting from the raw data.